-By default, DISCO treats any word you put into the search bar as a keyword search term.
-Search terms can be of words or phrases (when enclosed by quotation marks) located in the body of a document, or within a specific field of information, a document possesses, such as its metadata, work product (i.e. applied tag or redactions) or other attributed characteristics.
+By default, DISCO Review treats any word you put into the search bar as a keyword search term.
+Search terms can be of words or phrases (when enclosed by quotation marks) located in the body of a document, or within a specific field of information, a document possesses, such as its metadata, work product (such as an applied tag or redactions) or other attributed characteristics.
 It is important to note that search queries that do not specify a field in the search syntax automatically search the following:

 - Document text